rahmatfuadi/redis/README.md

 `Dockerfile` to create a [Docker](https://www.docker.com/) container image for [Redis](http://redis.io/).

+> This image is base on redis alpine docker image and is extremely small.

 Redis is an open source, BSD licensed, advanced key-value cache and store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.

 ## Contributing